mmirolim/gpp/README.md

 	fmt.Printf("/log/main.go:15 v1=%#v v2=%#v\n", v1, v2)
   ```

-  Map/Filter/Reduce operations on any slice type, they expand to loops and block statement on call site
+  Map/Filter/Reduce operations on any slice type, they expand to loops and block statement on-call site without using unsafe, interface{} or reflection so it is type safe and there is no significant performance loss

   ```go
 	fseq := []float64{100, 200, 300, 400, 500, 600}